tasminkhan/AXI_interconnect/README.md

 A synthesizable AXI4 **write-path** interconnect in SystemVerilog: one master port, two register slaves, and a decode-error responder.

-This repo tracks ongoing work — the read path (AR/R) and multi-master support are planned.
+This repo tracks ongoing work.
+The read path (AR/R) and multi-master support are planned.

 ## What's implemented